Margaret J. Winkler: Career

-In 1921, Winkler founded M.J.
-Winkler Pictures (later Screen Gems) and signed a contract with Pat Sullivan Productions to produce Felix the Cat cartoons.
-The following year she signed another contract to distribute for Fleischer Studios on the Out of the Inkwell series.
+In 1922, Winkler signed with Pat Sullivan Productions to distribute the Felix the Cat cartoons.
+The following year, she signed another contract to distribute the Out of the Inkwell series for Max and Dave Fleischer's Inkwell Studios.
 This established her reputation as the top distributor in the cartoon world.
-It was a good thing, because at the end of the same year the Fleischer brothers, flush with success as a result of Winkler's work, left her to form their own distribution company, Red Seal Pictures.
+Emulating how Warner Bros. had functioned during her time there, Winkler sold her films on a state-rights basis: as opposed to working with dedicated distribution representatives, Winkler worked with independent distributors within various states and regions to secure theater bookings for the cartoons.
+By the end of 1923, the Fleischer brothers, flush with success as a result of Winkler's work, left her to form their own distribution company, Red Seal Pictures.

 However much Sullivan helped Winkler's business, he and Winkler were constantly fighting.
 In September 1923, the renewal of his contract came up, and his unrealistic demands meant M.J.
 Winkler Pictures might have to survive for a while without its biggest star.
-Winkler viewed a pilot reel, called Alice's Wonderland (1923), submitted by then neophyte animator Walt Disney, the first entry in the Alice Comedies series.
-Winkler was intrigued with the idea of a live-action girl in a cartoon world, and signed Disney to a year-long contract despite the fact that Laugh-O-Gram Studio, the studio that made the cartoon, was now bankrupt.
+Winkler viewed a pilot reel, called Alice's Wonderland (1923), submitted by then neophyte Kansas City animator Walt Disney.
+Winkler was intrigued with the idea of a live-action girl in a cartoon world, and signed Disney in October 1923 to a year-long contract to produce an Alice Comedies series.

-Disney subsequently formed a new studio, Disney Brothers Cartoon Studio, which was the first cartoon studio in Hollywood and eventually changed its name to Walt Disney Productions.
-Disney was helped by the tutelage of Winkler, who insisted on editing all of the "Alice Comedies" episodes herself.
-One of her suggestions was the addition of a suspiciously Felix-like character called Julius.
-This was apparently the "straw that broke the camel's back" for Sullivan, who signed with rival distributor E. W. Hammons of Educational Pictures in 1925.
+Walt Disney did not inform Winkler that Laugh-O-Gram Studio, where he had made Alice's Wonderland, was now bankrupt, and Disney had moved to Los Angeles.
+He instead quickly formed a new studio, Disney Brothers Cartoon Studio, with his brother Roy, and recruited his Laugh-O-Grams partner Ub Iwerks and many of their animators - Hugh Harman, Rudolf Ising, Carman Maxwell, and Isadore "Friz" Freleng - to come to Hollywood and work for them.
+Disney Brothers was the first cartoon studio in Hollywood and eventually changed its name to Walt Disney Productions.
+Disney was helped by the tutelage of Winkler, who insisted on editing all of the Alice Comedies herself.
+One of her suggestions was the addition of a suspiciously Felix-like anthropomorphic cat character called Julius.
+This was apparently the "straw that broke the camel's back" for Sullivan, who parted company with Winkler and signed with rival distributor E. W. Hammons of Educational Pictures in 1925.
+In 1925, she began self-producing a series of Krazy Kat cartoons with Bill Nolan as the creative producer/director.

-Winkler was the first female member of the Motion Picture Producer's Guild.
-To disguise her gender, she would sign letters "M.J.
-Winkler."